 - Distribute onion on top, sprinkle with the crumbled fried bacon and slices of brie.

-- Bake in a preheated oven at least 400 F for about 20 to 25 minutes until golden-brown.
+- Bake in a preheated oven on a Pizza stone at least 480 F for about 10 to 15 min. until golden-brown.

 Notes